rodegerdts/Pyalmanac/README.md

 # Pyalmanac (Python 3 version)

-**'End of Life' ANNOUNCEMENT**

-Pyalmanac is nearing the end of its useful days.
-Almanacs generated after the next few years should not be used for navigational purposes.
-SFalmanac (or Skyalmanac with some restrictions regarding the accuracy of sunset/twilight/sunrise and moonrise/moonset) are the new norm as these are based on the more accurate algorithms currently employed in the NASA JPL HORIZONS System (the same algorithms are implemented in Skyfield).

-Pyalmanac is implemented using Ephem (originally named PyEphem), which in turn uses XEphem that uses the VSOP87D algorithms for the planets.
-XEphem is also 'end of life' as no further updates are planned.
-However the key discrepancies are related to the projected speed of Earth's rotation, or "sidereal time".

-Skyfield-based almanacs (SFalmanac and Skyalmanac) now use the International Earth Rotation and Reference Systems Service (IERS) Earth Orientation Parameters (EOP) data which are forecast for at least the coming 12 months (and updated weekly).
-Accurate assessment of "sidereal time" will minimize GHA discrepancies in general.
-This applies to to all celestial objects.

 **Description**

-Pyalmanac is a **Python 3** script that essentially creates the daily pages of the Nautical Almanac **using the UTC timescale**, which is ***not optimal for navigation purposes*** :frowning_face:.
+Pyalmanac is a Python 3 script that essentially creates the daily pages of the Nautical Almanac **using the UTC timescale**.
 Official Nautical Almanacs employ a UT timescale (equivalent to UT1).
+UTC is the basis for the worldwide system of civil time.

-The "daily pages" are tables that are needed for celestial navigation with a sextant.
+The 'daily pages' are tables that are needed for celestial navigation with a sextant.
 Although you are strongly advised to purchase the official Nautical Almanac, this program will reproduce the tables with no warranty or guarantee of accuracy.

-This version of Pyalmanac was developed by Andrew Bauer based on the original Pyalmanac by Enno Rodegerdts.
-Various improvements, enhancements and bugfixes have been included.
+Pyalmanac was developed based on the original *Pyalmanac* by Enno Rodegerdts.
+Various improvements, enhancements and bugfixes have been added since.

-Pyalmanac contains its own star database (similar to the database in Ephem 3.7.6 whose accuracy was sub-optimal).
+**Current state of Pyalmanac**

+Pyalmanac is a somewhat dated program.
+Pyalmanac is implemented using the [Ephem](https://rhodesmill.org/pyephem/) astronomical library (originally named PyEphem), which was once in a 'deprecated' state.
+It was then raised into 'maintenance mode'.
+Ephem relies on XEphem, which was 'end of life' as no further updates to XEphem were planned.
+Elwood Charles Downey, the author of XEphem, generously gave permission for their use in (Py)Ephem.

-It is updated with data from the Hipparcos Star Catalogue and the GHA/Dec star data now matches a sample page from a Nautical Almanac typically to within 0°0.1'.
+Pyalmanac contains its own star database, now updated with data from the Hipparcos Star Catalogue.
+The GHA/Dec star data now matches a sample page from a Nautical Almanac typically to within 0°0.1'.
+As of now, (Py)Ephem will continue to receive critical bugfixes and be ported to each new version of Python.
+Pyalmanac still has the advantage of speed over other implementations.

+One limitation of Ephem is related to the projected speed of Earth's rotation, or "sidereal time".
+Skyfield-based almanacs (SFalmanac and Skyalmanac) now use the International Earth Rotation and Reference Systems Service (IERS) Earth Orientation Parameters (EOP) data which are forecast for at least the coming 12 months (and updated weekly).
+Accurate assessment of "sidereal time" will minimize GHA discrepancies in general.
+(This applies to to all celestial objects.)

+Given the choice, [SFalmanac](https://pypi.org/project/sfalmanac/) is an up-to-date program with almost identical functionality to Pyalmanac, and it uses [Skyfield](https://rhodesmill.org/skyfield/), a modern astronomical library based on the highly accurate algorithms employed in the [NASA JPL HORIZONS System](https://ssd.jpl.nasa.gov/horizons/).

-NOTE: Pyalmanac contains its own star database - it does not use the version supplied with Ephem, hence updating from 3.7.6 to 3.7.7.1 is harmless.
-Star names are chosen to comply with Nautical Almanacs.
+NOTE: Pyalmanac contains its own star database - it does not use the version supplied with Ephem.
+Star names are chosen to comply with official Nautical Almanacs.
-NOTE: if still required, a Python 2.7 script with similar functionality can be found at: https://github.com/aendie/Pyalmanac-Py2

 **ACKNOWLEDGEMENTS**

 I, Andrew Bauer, wish to thank Enno Rodegerdts for permission to update his GitHub site.
-Without Enno's pioneering work on the original Pyalmanac I would never have started (or known how to start) on this journey.
-I also thank the experts who have helped me... especially Brandon Rhodes, author of Ephem/PyEphem and Skyfield, for fixing minor issues I identified.
+Without Enno's pioneering work on the original Python 2 version of Pyalmanac I would never have started (or known how to start) on this journey.
+I also thank the experts who have helped me... especially Brandon Rhodes, author of Ephem/PyEphem and Skyfield, for his assistance.

 **AVAILABLE VERSIONS**